IbraTech04/DriveClonrPro/Readme.md

     - DriveClonrPro will have a dark mode - Like basically every other program nowadays.
 This feature is currently in development.

 4. Better Error Handling
-    - Currently, DriveClonrPro will crash if any exception is thrown within the Google Drive API.
-This is something I aim to fix in the future.
+    - Currently, DriveClonrPro isn't equipped to handle every possible error.
+I aim to add more recoverable errors in the future.

-5. Better Space Checking
+5. Shared Drive Support
-    - Currently, DriveClonrPro does not check for ample space before cloning.
-This is something I aim to fix in the future.
+    - DriveClonrPro will support cloning files from Shared Drives.
+This feature is currently in development.

 6. Google Photos Cloning Support
     - If you're anything like me, you love having offline backups of your photos.
 At some point, I'd like to add support for cloning Google Photos to DriveClonrPro - This will definitely tie into the multithreading feature.